Monika Plioplyte Monika Plioplyte

 BIO

 Born in Lithuania, Monika Plioplyte immigrated to the US in her early teens.
 She holds an MFA from The School of the Art Institute of Chicago and a BFA from Massachusetts College of Art and Design.
-Plioplyte has exhibited nationally at venues including the Hyde Park Art Center, Northern Illinois Art Museum, Boundary Space, and Mana Contemporary in Illinois; Rare Visions in Colorado; and Gallery Kayafas in Boston.
+Plioplyte has exhibited nationally at venues including the Hyde Park Art Center, Northern Illinois Art Museum, Monique Meloche, Columbia College Chicago, Boundary Space and Mana Contemporary in Illinois; Rare Visions in Colorado; Davis Center at Harvard University, AREA Gallery and Gallery Kayafas in Boston.
 Residencies include MASS MoCa, The Center Program at Hyde Park Art Center, the Harris Barron Fellowship for Haystack Mountain School of Crafts, and a Vermont Studio Center Fellowship.
 She has received grants from the Illinois Arts Council, the DCASE Individual Artists Program, the John W. Kurtich Foundation, and the Blanche E. Colman Foundation.
 Plioplyte lives and works in Chicago.